SQL Server

 -- Create a database user

-CREATE USER login_name FOR LOGIN login_name with default_schema=schema_name;- login_name: Enter user name.
+CREATE USER tapdata FOR LOGIN tapdata with default_schema=dbo;

 GRANT CREATE TABLE TO login_name;

-GRANT DELETE, INSERT, SELECT, UPDATE ON SCHEMA::schema_name TO login_name;- login_name: Enter user name.
+GRANT ALTER, DELETE, INSERT, SELECT, UPDATE ON SCHEMA::schema_name TO login_name;

 To further enhance the security of the data connection, you can choose to enable SSL (Secure Sockets Layer) encryption for SQL Server databases.
 This provides encryption at the transport layer for network connections, enhancing the security of communication data while ensuring data integrity.
 The specific steps are as follows: